-Provide steps to troubleshoot Post-update schema check failed errors.
+Provide steps to troubleshoot Post-update schema check failed errors when using SQL Source Control projects.

 This error can occur when Deploying a Database Release (which corresponds to the Use-DatabaseReleaseArtifact if using Powershell)

-On this step SQL Change Automation will deploy an update script generated on the Create Database Release step (corresponds to New-DatabaseReleaseArtifact).
+On this step, SQL Change Automation will deploy an update script generated on the Create Database Release step (corresponds to New-DatabaseReleaseArtifact).
+Alternatively, this can also happen on an operation that combines Release Creation and Deployment.

 After the update is deployed SQL Change automation compares the scripts folder States/Source in the Deployment Resources with the Target Database using SQL Compare and outputs this error if the scripts folder is not identical to the Target Database.